zoezheng04/RISC-V-CPU/statements/natalie.md

   }
 ```

-See “v1.0-Single-Cycle” branch for the result graphs.
+Please go to “v1.0-Single-Cycle” branch for the result graphs.

 ---